Kalafut-organization/elephant_vending_machine_backend/docs/archived/hardware_overview.rst

 all the logic of running experiments.

 The other three Raspberry Pis are used to interface with the additional hardware.
-Each Sensor Pi has a GPIO button and a screen.
-The GPIO buttons send an input to the rasberry pis so it can be determined which stimuli was selected and the appropriate outcome.
+Each Sensor Pi has an LED strip and a screen.
+The LED strip is used to provide visual feedback to the elephant about whether or not the selection it made was correct as determined by the experiment file.
 The screens are used to display stimuli to the elephant.
-They will flash white when a correct outcome is selected.
-Note: in the current design the screen is the button that the elephant will push.

 Parts List